 • What is your availability?

-When organizing your finances, you could also think about SoFi Money®.
-This cash management account allows you to spend, save, and earn all in one place.
+SoFi Money is a cash management fund that allows you to earn, spend, and save–all in one place.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.